rakhimov/scram/doc/common_cause_analysis.rst

 #.
 Choose a model for analysis: MGL, alpha-factor, beta-factor, and phi-factor.

     - Factors must be provided by a user.
-    - Calculation must be performed only with provided factors, or a user may specify the maximum number of common cause members in a group for analysis.
-Alternatively, for some types of CCF analysis methods, the maximum number of events for a set can be inferred by the number of provided factors.
+    - Calculation must be performed only with the provided factors.
+      The maximum number of events for grouping into new CCF events can be inferred from the number and levels of provided factors.
-    - There should be at least one and at most (N - 1) factors for MGL, alpha and phi-factor models.
+    - There should be at least one and at most N factors for CCF models.
 N is the number of members of the CCF group.
 For the beta-factor model, only one factor is required.
     - CCF grouping level numbers are optional, but it helps with input clarity and error-checking.